Sagar Joshi

-- 71% of brands believe Google's search generative engine (SGE) will somehow disrupt their SEO strategies.
+- How is AI changing SEO strategy?
+71% of brands believe Google’s Search Generative Experience (SGE) will disrupt their SEO strategies.

-- SEO is responsible for producing 34% of all qualified leads.
+- How important is SEO for lead generation?
+SEO produces 34% of all qualified leads.

-- Google considers more than 200 signals or clues when it determines its search engine rankings.
+- What does Google look at when ranking content?
+Google uses more than 200 ranking signals or clues to determine search engine rankings.

-- 92% of SEO specialists suspect that their competitors buy links.
+- How aggressive is backlink competition?
+92% of SEO specialists suspect their competitors buy links.

 Let’s look at some interesting SEO statistics to understand what to expect from SEO in the foreseeable future.